top of page

 Change in BMI SDS from baseline to follow-up at three and six months for intervention and control groups in the feasibility study.

-Almost everyone in the intervention group who used Evira reported that Evira helped them reach their treatment goals, and that it was easier to get in touch with therapists at the clinic.
+Almost everyone in the intervention group who used Evira reported that Evira helped them reach their treatment goals, and that it was easier to get in touch with health care provider at the clinic.
 The families who used Evira were significantly more satisfied with the treatment results compared to the control group.

 Doctoral thesis by Linnea Johansson